bartosz-antosik/vscode-spellright/README.md

 `spellright.suggestionsInHints: true`

 Enable/disable including suggested corrections in hints.
 Disabling suggestions significantly speeds checking up.
 May be useful in case of large, often switched or saved documents.

+`spellright.groupDictionaries: true`

+Enable/disable grouping of dictionaries by language.
+Disabling grouping results in displaying dictionaries for all regional variants (e.g. en-US, en-UK, en-CA) as separate entries.
+When enabled regional dictionaries are displayed as single dictionary under common language name (e.g. "English").
+Works only with Windows Spelling API.

 `spellright.documentTypes: [ "plaintext", "markdown", "latex" ]`